r-devel/r-dev-web/WindowsBuilds/R-4.6/howto.md

 R version 4.1 and 4.0 would automatically use Rtools40 as documented for those versions (with the necessity to put the build tools on PATH, as documented).
-R 4.2 automatically uses Rtools42, R 4.3 automatically uses Rtools43, etc. R-devel now uses Rtools45.
+R 4.2 automatically uses Rtools42, R 4.3 automatically uses Rtools43, and so on; R 4.6 uses Rtools45.

 Note that mixing build tools from different versions of Msys2 may not work due to incompatibilities in the Cygwin/Msys runtime in those versions (this